AlanLuu/lox-go/README.md

     ```
 - Various mathematical methods and constants are defined under a built-in class called `Math`, which is documented [here](./doc/Math.md)
 - Various bigint and bigfloat mathematical methods are defined under a built-in class called `bigmath`, which is documented [here](./doc/bigmath.md)
+- Various methods and fields to work with HTML are defined under a built-in class called `HTML`, which is documented [here](./doc/HTML.md)
 - Various methods to work with JSON strings are defined under a built-in class called `JSON`, which is documented [here](./doc/JSON.md)
 - Various methods and fields to work with operating system functionality are defined under a built-in class called `os`, which is documented [here](./doc/os.md)
 - Various methods to work with HTTP requests are defined under a built-in class called `http`, which is documented [here](./doc/http.md)